S-GRPO: Unified Post-Training for Large Vision-Language Models: Experiments

-\begin{itemize}[leftmargin=1em] \item \textbf{FFT Induces Catastrophic Forgetting:} While FFT achieves peak domain scores (e.g., 1.0172 CIDEr on COCO), it severely corrupts the model's general capabilities, with drastic declines of 8.78\% on MMMU, a drop to 735.10 on MME, and over 36\% degradation on IFEval-I. This highlights the dangers of pure MLE over-optimization. \item \textbf{Failure of RL-based methods:} Standard GRPO completely stalls when applied directly to the base model.
-Due to the strict binary verifier, the model fails to generate initial rewardable trajectories, yielding a dismal 0.2245 BLEU-1 on COCO.
-This confirms the necessity of our advantage-anchoring mechanism. \item \textbf{S-GRPO Superiority over Two-Stage Pipelines:} S-GRPO achieves comparable performance to or slightly exceeds the sophisticated two-stage (SFT $\rightarrow$ GRPO) pipeline in domain metrics (e.g., scoring 1.0106 CIDEr vs 0.9921 on COCO) without requiring a separate, computationally expensive SFT phase.
-Crucially, because S-GRPO maintains on-policy KL-regularization from the very first step, it preserves general instruction-following capabilities far better than SFT, achieving 0.7387 on IFEval-I. \end{itemize} Consistent trends are observed on Geo170K and OpenI: \textbf{Geo170K}: S-GRPO achieves a 2.3008 CIDEr, comparable to FFT's 2.3109, while significantly outperforming FFT in general understanding (MMMU: 0.5211 vs. 0.4667). \textbf{OpenI}: In medical diagnostics, S-GRPO maintains a 0.3376 BLEU-1 and 0.2388 ROUGE-L, while preserving a 0.7102 IFEval-I score, far exceeding FFT’s 0.6367.
+\begin{itemize}[leftmargin=1em] \item \textbf{FFT Induces Catastrophic Forgetting:} While FFT achieves peak domain scores (e.g., 1.0172 CIDEr on COCO), it severely corrupts general capabilities, with declines of 8.78\% on MMMU, a drop to 735.10 on MME, and over 36\% degradation on IFEval-I. \item \textbf{Failure of RL-based Methods:} Standard GRPO stalls when applied directly to the base model, yielding a dismal 0.2245 BLEU-1 on COCO under the strict binary verifier, confirming the necessity of our advantage-anchoring mechanism. \item \textbf{S-GRPO Surpasses Two-Stage Pipelines:} S-GRPO matches or exceeds the two-stage (SFT $\rightarrow$ GRPO) pipeline in domain metrics (1.0106 vs. 0.9921 CIDEr on COCO) without a separate SFT phase, while preserving instruction-following far better (0.7387 IFEval-I). \end{itemize} Consistent trends hold on \textbf{Geo170K} (2.3008 CIDEr, comparable to FFT's 2.3109, but better MMMU: 0.5211 vs. 0.4667) and \textbf{OpenI} (0.3376 BLEU-1, 0.2388 ROUGE-L, IFEval-I 0.7102 vs. FFT's 0.6367).